eparedes90/statisticalAnalysis/copperExports/READme.md

 # Peruvian Copper Exports: Time series and OLS analysis

 ## Objective
 The study aims to analyze the effect of economic growth of China in the peruvian copper exports.
 A Regression model was used and OLS's assumptions were tested.
+Econometric theory explanation and details were explained in a meeting.

 ## Principal Content
 * copperExports.pdf #Final Report in PDF